Durmiand/Desafios-do-Bootcamp-GFT-Start-2-Java/README.md

-# Desafios-do-Bootcamp-GFT-Start-2-Java
+# Mathematical-Challenges-of-Bootcamp-GFT-Start-2-Java

-Resolução dos Desafios Matemáticos do Bootcamp GFT Start #2 em Java na plataforma da Digital Innovation One.
+All solutions to the Mathematical Challenges of Bootcamp GFT Start #2 in Java on the Digital Innovation One platform.